HSAR/Caldwell/Caldwell_notes.md

 - Game object modelling
   - Loading and retrieving static data (textures, properties)
     - Global static object?
+      - Retrieve data objects by ID and expected type?
     - (Future) Investigate objects with dynamic properties: for example, a weapon with high heat capacity, but that becomes less accurate when hot.

 ## NB